lumoslabs/vestibule/README.md

         VAULT_AWS_PATH
           Mountpoint for the vault AWS secret engine.
 Defaults to "aws".

-        VAULT_IAM_ROLE
+        VAULT_AWS_ROLE
-          IAM role to request from vault.
-If returns credentials, the access key and secret key will be injected into the process environment using the standard environment variables and a credentials file will be written to the path from AWS_SHARED_CREDENTIALS_FILE (by default
+          Name of the role to generate credentials against.
+If credentials are returned, the access key and secret key will be injected into the process environment using the standard environment variables and a credentials file will be written to the path from AWS_SHARED_CREDENTIALS_FILE (by default "/var/run/aws/credentials")

-          "/var/aws/credentials")
+        VAULT_GCP_CRED_TYPE
+          GCP credential type to generate.
+Defaults to key.
+Accepted values are [token key].

+        VAULT_GCP_PATH
+          Mountpoint for the vault GCP secret engine.
+Defaults to "gcp".

+        VAULT_GCP_ROLE
+          Name of the GCP role in vault to generate credentials against.

         VAULT_KV_KEYS
           If VAULT_KV_KEYS is set, will iterate over each key (colon separated),